grafana/pyroscope-dotnet/Pyroscope/Pyroscope.Tracing/Pyroscope.Tracing.OpenTelemetry/README.md

 ## Span profiles for OpenTelemetry

-This package enables application that already rely on OpenTelemetry for tracing and Pyroscope for profiling to link the tracing and profiling data.
+This package enables applications that already rely on [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/net/getting-started/) for distributed tracing and Pyroscope for continuous profiling to link the tracing and profiling data together.

 See https://grafana.com/docs/pyroscope/latest/configure-client/trace-span-profiles/ for more information.

+### Prerequisites
+- Your .NET application is instrumented with [Pyroscope's profiler](https://grafana.com/docs/pyroscope/latest/configure-client/language-sdks/dotnet/)
+- Your .NET application is instrumented (manually) with [OpenTelemetry](https://opentelemetry.io/docs/instrumentation/net/getting-started/)

 ### Integration

-Add the package to your project:
+Add the following package to your project:

 ```shell
 dotnet add package Pyroscope.Tracing.OpenTelemetry
 ```

-Register the `PyroscopeSpanProcessor`:
+Register the `PyroscopeSpanProcessor` in your OpenTelemetry integration:

 ```csharp